 A credit is one text message of up to 160 standard characters to one recipient.
 If your message uses special characters like emojis, the message size limit will decrease.
-Social characters are any characters not found in the GSM-7 encoding standard.
+Special characters are any characters not found in the GSM-7 encoding standard.

 You will always know how many credits a message will require before it is sent.

 To send a text, you need to create a list.
 Then, from the list results tab, click the message icon, and choose to Send text message.

 Text messages can only be sent by Managers and Editors or Viewers who have Can send text messages enabled.

 Enter the message, and then click Send text message.